-The Denver Zoo, which occupies 75 acres in City Park, is home to nearly 4,000 animals representing 650 species.
-Some are native to our Rocky Mountain backyard, while others come from far away.
-These include such species as Asian elephants, African lions, Komodo dragons, Asian tigers and Western lowland gorillas.
-FREE days are scattered throughout the year.
+The Denver Zoo occupies 80 acres in City Park and houses more than 3,600 animals, representing around 650 species.
+Some, like the grizzly bear and big horn sheep are native to our Rocky Mountain backyard, while others come from far away.
+These include species such as the Asian elephant, lion, Komodo dragon, greater one horned rhino and western lowland gorilla.

 Denver Zoo, 2300 Steele St., Denver, 720-337-1400